New CCBC parking regulations in effect for Fall 2014

 NOTE: Several (not all) faculty/staff permit lots are open to students after 5:30 p.m.
 There is identifying signage in each of these lots.

-Unpaid citation information will no longer be tied to the Banner record of a CCBC student or employee.
-Instead, this information will be sent to the Maryland MVA, at which time a “flag” will be placed on the vehicle owner’s registration account.
-The flag will not be released until the outstanding fine ($35) – and if applicable, a late payment penalty ($15) – is paid.
+Citation and fine information for citations not paid or successfully appealed within 30 days of issuance will be sent to the Maryland MVA, at which time a “flag” will be placed on the vehicle owner’s registration account.
+The flag will not be released until the outstanding fine ($35) and late payment penalty ($15) is paid.

 Parking only works as a system if all the stakeholders participate in the effort.
 It is important that students, employees and visitors know and follow parking regulations, drive safely while on campus, and act patiently and graciously when moving about the campus.